jnidzwetzki/bboxdb/docs/_posts/2016-12-13-installation.md

 ```

 # Initial Setup
+The following sections are covering the initial setup of the BBoxDB.

+## Nodes of the system
 BBoxDB employs [Apache Zookeeper](https://zookeeper.apache.org/) to coordinate the distributed system.
 Thefore, a BBoxDB installation consists of two different node types: BBoxDB nodes and Zookeeper nodes.
 You have to specify the names of the BBoxDB nodes in the file ```$BBOXDB_HOME/conf/bboxdb-nodes``` and the names of the Zookeeper nodes in the file ```$BBOXDB_HOME/conf/zookeeper-nodes```:

 ```bash